SteveBarnett/Remixing/_thinking/map.md

     - **Things arise and pass away on their own.**
     - **Our thoughts, actions, bodies, are in and of Reality.**
         - When we are experience, there is no suffering.
 When we believe we're separate from it, there is suffering.
+- **Concepts are many, simple, simple, full, static.**
+    - In Zen, Reality and Concepts are called Absolute and Relative.
+    - Our stance is both/and, not either/or.

 ### Consciousness